 Frequently Asked Questions

-What are the features included in Extreme Loading for Structures version 3.1?
+What are the features included in Extreme Loading for Structures?

-A comprehensive list of features for ELS 3.1 can be downloaded here: ELS 3.1 Features PDF.
+A comprehensive list of features for ELS can be viewed here: ELS Structural Analysis Features.

 Is the Applied Element Method (AEM) based on the stiffness method?

 Yes, it is based on the stiffness method, just like FEM.